-It is important to mention that the file is signed by “Zhong Cheng Network” which is a distributor of Adobe’s software in China.
+It's worth mentioning that this file is signed by “Zhong Cheng Network” which is a distributor of Adobe’s software in China.
 There are already numerous complaints on Adobe’s site about the company and its fishy software.

 Analysis of the Binary: